kamu-data/kamu-cli/DEVELOPER.md

 ### Run Tests
-Before you run tests for the first time you need to run:
+Before you run tests for the first time, you need to run:
 ```sh
 make test-setup
 ```